mjaspard/pick_app/README.md

 Simulated amplitude:

--	The simulated amplitude will take into account only the profile, so the shift on azimut axis is lost.
+-	The simulated amplitude will take into account only the profile, so the shift on azimuth axis is lost.

 Picking results: